Eden Sassoon Says She Was ‘Trapped In An Edit’ On ‘Real Housewives Of Beverly Hills’

 — The Real Housewives (@BTV_Housewives) January 23, 2017

-As for what’s next on her career agenda, Eden revealed that she is in talks with pals Maria Menounos and her fiancé Keven Undergaro about partnering to produce and host a new project that will be” revolutionary, empowering women in the digital talk space.”
+As for what’s next on her career agenda, Eden revealed that she is in talks with pals Maria Menounos and her fiancé Keven Undergaro about partnering to produce and host a new project that will be “revolutionary, empowering women in the digital talk space.”

 Eden told E!
 News that several of her former RHOBH co-stars reached out to her after she announced she was leaving the show.